Have you heard of a digital detox? it’s becoming more and more talked about, so today I want to talk about the advantages of unplugging…

 A is for APPS can help

-Apps like Flora or Forest help gamify unplugging.
+Apps like Flora help gamify unplugging.
 They let you “plant” a seed that gradually grows into a tree as you work.
 But here’s the catch, if you pick up your phone during the timer you set, your tree dies. #sadface

 By turning it into a game, even if the stakes are a fake digital tree, you will more likely stick to your plan of putting your phone away and doing something productive.

 I know it works because I grew a pretty little tree while writing this article. #happyface

 Today, we spend 93% of our time inside…that’s hard to believe but true.
 And since we are spending more time inside than any previous generation, we aren’t getting the sun on our faces or the benefits of outside socialization in our lives.

 People who spend quality time with other people are happier, so get out there reconnect with folks.